RenePotocnik/RecRoom-Shirt-Printer/README.md

 Next step is the circuit board named `Shirt Printer`.\
 You will have to change those inputs to suit your imported image\
 There's comments to help you understand better;
-* `Front And Back` - Set this to `True` if you're printing bothsided, set it to `False` if you're printing only one side.
+* `Front And Back` - Set this to `True` if you're printing both-sided, set it to `False` if you're printing only one side.
 * `Variable Import` - If you're importing the image always keep this to `True`.
 You only set it to `False` if you request me to import an image and let you print it (comes with a fee)
 * `Main Delay` - Controls the speed of the system; if the number is too low you may experience "ghost pixels" (white dots), If so, increase the delay.
 * `Image Width` - The most important one of them all; enter the same number as the width of the image you imported. if it's off even by one it **will mess up**